Start date: 01-02-2022 End date: 31-07-2022

 To evaluate the predictive performances of the 3D CNN as well as on the MLP on rare peptides, we clustered peptides based on their sequences, then trained and evaluated our predictors on these clusters of peptides.
 A set of clusters were used for training while one cluster was used for evaluation.
 This approach makes sure the peptides used for training have very distant sequences from the clusters used for evaluation of the model, thus simulating real life scenarios where tumor specific peptides are not found in the training data.

-Metrics used to evaluate performances are 1)- sensitivity or true positive rate, which is the amount of positives in the validation dataset (true positives) divided by the number of predicted positives.
-2)- Specificity or true negative rate, calculated by dividing the number of true negatives by the total number of predicted negatives.
-3)- Area under the receiver operating characteristic curve (AUC).
+Metrics used to evaluate performances are 1)- Area under the receiver operating characteristic curve (AUC).
 AUC ranges from 0 to 1.
 Generally speaking, the higher the value the better the performance.
 For a value between 0-0.5, the false positive rate is higher than the true positive rate.
 The closer the value is to 1 the better the model is able to predict positive values while keeping the false positive rate low.
 The closer the value is to 0.5, the higher false positive rate gets.
 If the AUC is equal to 0.5, the amount of false positives is 50%.
-4)- Mathew correlation coefficient MCC ranges between -1 and 1.
+2)- Mathew correlation coefficient MCC ranges between -1 and 1.
 Compared to AUC, it is a single-value classification metric incorporating sensitivity and specificity in the scoring process.
 A high score depends on a good sensitivity and specificity, together with false positive and negative rate being low.
 A score of 0 means random predictions, a score of 1 means perfect predictions and -1 opposite predictions.
+3)- The F1 score gives insights into separation between precision and recall.

 The final report can be found here.